-This edition of the Explanatory Note is still underpinned by the same principles that underpinned the (now superseded) 2018 Explanatory Note (Middlemis and Peeters, 2018): the need to account for and report on predictive uncertainty in an open and transparent way.
-Where the emphasis in the 2018 EN was on encouraging uptake of uncertainty analysis as an essential part of groundwater modelling practice, this EN aims to make groundwater model outcomes more relevant to decision-makers, provide a way to establish confidence in the results, and inspire creativity and innovation in quantifying and reducing uncertainty in groundwater model results.
+This edition of the Explanatory Note is still underpinned by the same principles that underpinned the 2018 Explanatory Note (Middlemis and Peeters, 2018); the need to account for and report on predictive uncertainty in an open and transparent way.
+Where the emphasis in the 2018 Explanatory Note was on encouraging uptake of uncertainty analysis as an essential part of groundwater modelling practice, this Explanatory Note aims to make groundwater model outcomes more relevant to decision makers, provide a way to establish confidence in the results and inspire creativity and innovation in quantifying and reducing uncertainty in groundwater model results.
 To this end, workflow figures, classifications and checklists that can be perceived as prescriptive have been removed.
-Instead, the guidance is presented as open-ended questions to be addressed in groundwater model reports.
-The EN does set out some minimum standards for modelling and reporting:
+Instead, the guidance is presented as open-ended questions, like those listed above, to be addressed in groundwater model reports.